 Acute beryllium disease may be severe.
 Most people recover in 7 to 10 days, with appropriate treatment, such as ventilator support and corticosteroid drugs.
 However, some people with severe acute disease die or develop chronic beryllium disease.

 The course of people who develop symptoms years after exposure is completely different.
 People with chronic beryllium disease continue to have symptoms, which tend to progress.
-If the lungs are severely damaged, the heart may become strained, causing a type of heart failure (cor pulmonale—see Pulmonary Hypertension: Pulmonary Hypertension) and death.
+If the lungs are severely damaged, the heart may become strained, causing a type of heart failure (cor pulmonale—see see Cor Pulmonale: A Disorder Stemming From Pulmonary Hypertension) and death.
 Sometimes corticosteroids, such as oral prednisone, are prescribed for chronic beryllium disease.
 Some people need to take corticosteroids for the rest of their lives.
 In some people with very severe chronic beryllium disease, lung transplantation can be life saving.
 Other supportive measures, such as supplemental oxygen therapy, pulmonary rehabilitation, and drugs for treatment of right-sided heart failure, are used as needed.

 Beryllium disease can be prevented by strictly limiting exposure to beryllium.